Connect Brazil’s weekly digest keeps you informed and up to date with the best of Brazil. What will you discover?

 ON OUR STREAMING STATION

+Taking you away from your part of the world to ours.
 That’s The Sounds of Brazil’s streaming station at Connect Brazil!
 Spend an hour with our jazzy blend of breezy Bossas and crossover hits from both sides of the equator.

 We are America’s only ‘Always Live’ streaming station for Brazilian music and more.